BlinkReceipt/blinkereceipt-ios/README.md

 If you do not use a dependency manager:

 - Download the latest BlinkEReceipt release from https://github.com/BlinkReceipt/blinkereceipt-ios/releases
-- Download the latest BRMailCore release from https://github.com/BlinkReceipt/BRMailCore/releases
-- Unzip and drag `BlinkEReceiptStatic.framework` and `MailCore.framework` into your XCode project
+- Unzip and drag `BlinkEReceiptStatic.framework` into your XCode project
-- In your target's settings, in the General tab, scroll down to `Frameworks, Libraries, and Embedded Content` and change the `Embed` value for `BlinkEReceiptStatic.framework` and `MailCore.framework` to `Embed & Sign`
+- In your target's settings, in the General tab, scroll down to `Frameworks, Libraries, and Embedded Content` and change the `Embed` value for `BlinkEReceiptStatic.framework` to `Embed & Sign`

 ## Duplicate Symbol Warning